andystevenson910/gimpDocumentation/Color Tools/HueSaturationTool.md

     - G : Green
     - Y : Yellow

-Here is an example of selecting the red color :
+Here is an example of selecting the red color:
 ![Select Red](../images/selectRed.PNG)

 We can then change the Hue of red to another color.
 The following image will depict an example of changing the red hue.